 For many years, downsizing has been a watchword in the real estate industry, with both retirees and younger buyers and sellers thinking about reducing their square footage for a variety of reasons.
 However, the reality of life in a smaller space has many people rethinking their previous plans and upsizing instead.
 If you’re not sure which is right for you, read on to see if you and your family would benefit from upsizing your space.

 Is upsizing right for you?

 While upsizing isn’t for everyone, it is the right answer for a variety of buyers.
 Here are some of the scenarios where an upsized home may be the perfect fit.

 Over the past few years, many older homeowners have traded in their large suburban homes for small condos with only one or two bedrooms.
 The selling points include no outdoor maintenance and a host of resort-style amenities in the better in-town and retirement condo communities.

 However, many of these eager downsizers soon found themselves missing all of that open space, especially on holidays or when the grandkids came to visit.
-The advent of COVID-19 has further complicated the downsizing equation, with adult children returning from their in-town apartments to quarantine with parents and work from home.
 For some homeowners, it’s time to re-upsize from a too-soon experiment in downsizing.

 The home office that was an occasional refuge is no longer enough, and many couples are looking for homes with two home offices or even with a pool house or she-shed suitable for separate office space.
 In addition, kids need to be able to get away from the distractions of their bedrooms into spaces dedicated to learning and optimized for better focus.